page_title_detailed

 How olaparib works

 Olaparib is a PARP inhibitor.
 PARP (or poly (ADP-ribose) polymerase) is an enzyme in the body that helps repair DNA damage to cells, even cancer cells.
 DNA damage can occur for any number of reasons.
 PARP inhibitors treat cancer by stopping PARP from repairing cancer cell DNA.
 Instead, cancer cells die.
-People with inherited BRCA mutations are more likely to respond to PARP inhibitors because their cells are already less able to repair themselves.

 In a clinical trial, researchers found that participants with metastatic breast cancer who took olaparib went about 3 months longer without the cancer growing or spreading than participants who got standard chemotherapy.
 The cancer was also about twice as likely to shrink in those who took olaparib.

-A more recent clinical trial found that olaparib given for one year after standard treatment also has benefit for people with high-risk early-stage breast cancer who tested positive for an inherited BRCA mutation.
-After three years of follow-up, 86% of participants who took olaparib for a year were still cancer-free, compared with 77% of participants who did not take olaparib.
+A more recent clinical trial found that olaparib given for 1 year after standard treatment also has benefit for people with high-risk early-stage breast cancer who tested positive for an inherited BRCA mutation.
+After 3 years of follow-up, 86% of participants who took olaparib for a year were still cancer-free, compared with 77% of participants who did not take olaparib.
 Both groups had at least six cycles of chemotherapy before starting olaparib.

 general_content